Apply for spring and/or fall 2020 today! The application for admission is now available.

 Applicants for the Master of Education with a concentration in Art, Master of Education with a concentration in Secondary Education specializing in Art, and the Post-Baccalaureate Teacher Licensure Art programs must submit their portfolios via Slideroom.

-If you were previously enrolled as a matriculated graduate student and are seeking readmission to your program of study, please apply online or fill out the Application for Graduate Readmission.
+If you were previously enrolled as a matriculated graduate student and are seeking readmission to your program of study, please fill out the application online.
 The $50.00 application fee is waived for students who have been inactive for three years or less.
 For those students who have been inactive longer than three years, an application fee of $50.00 and additional documentation is required.
 Please refer to the instructions that accompany the Application for Graduate Readmission.

 Monitor the completion progress of your application online.
 You will be able to see what materials have been received and what materials are still outstanding by returning to your application account using the email and password you created when you started the online application.